Egria/website/index.md

 1. Intelligent deployment of containerized bioinformatics workflows on the cloud, Dec.2018 - Present
 Affiliate with bioinformatics group at _University of Washington, Tacoma_
-Work with Ka Yee Yeung, Ling-Hong Hung, Wes Lloyd, Dimitar Kumanov
+Working with Ling-Hung Hong, Dimitar Kumanov, Wes Lloyd, Ka Yee Yeung
 Supported by NIH R01GM126019

 2. Real-time street parking sign recognition and semantic analysis, Dec.2018 - Present
 Affiliate with W. Cheng's lab at _University of Washington, Tacoma_
-Work with Wei Cheng, Zhongyu Jiang, Juhua Hu
+Working with Zhongyu Jiang, Wei Cheng, Juhua Hu

 3. Reproducible and scalable variant discovery analyses using embedded Docker containers in Jupyter notebooks, Feb.2019 - Present
 Affiliate with School of Engineering and Technology at _University of Washington, Tacoma_ and Department of Medical and Health Informatics, _University of Washington, Seattle_
-Work with Ling-Hung Hong, Akash Sur, Vera Diaz, Wes Lloyd, Ka Yee Yeung
+Working with Ling-Hung Hong, Akash Sur, Vera Diaz, Wes Lloyd, Ka Yee Yeung
 NCBI Hackathon 2019 Project, Supported by NIH R01GM126019